vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

 This examples uses the `->` operator on the `boost::expected` object instead of `.value()` like in the [exception example](#hello-world-exception-style).
 The `->` operator does not check if the `boost::expected` has an error (similar to `->` being unchecked for `boost::optional`); the conversion to bool in the if statement is the check for validity.

 ## REST Style API ##
+All public functions listed in this API provide the strong exception guarantee.

 ### StorageID ###
 > maidsafe/nfs/storage_id.h